 Sarah McAvoy, Student Government Association

-- To educate the Villanova community regarding issues of sexual orientation
+- To educate the Villanova community regarding topics of sexual orientation, gender identity and expression

 - To foster a welcoming community for LGBTQIA+ students